spencercarnage/personal/src/content/blog/tailwind-codemod.md

 When it is time to update the React components, we can use this object to determine what the new value of `text-primary-main` should be.
-We'll use both `tailwind.config.js` files to create this "look up" object.
+We'll use both `tailwind.config.mjs` files to create this "look up" object.

-Parsing tailwind.config.js
+Parsing tailwind.config.mjs

-For practical reasons, we will pretend that both `tailwind.config.js` files are the same in terms of their structure.
+For practical reasons, we will pretend that both `tailwind.config.mjs` files are the same in terms of their structure.
 Their respective color values are the main difference between the two.